ExtremeCreator20/ChessCheck/README.md

 3. **Paste a PGN:**
    Use the provided form on the main page to paste a PGN for analysis.

+### Changing settings

+You can change them by going into `config.json` or using the web ui (cog icon).

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL v3 License.
 See the LICENSE file for details.